How to Decode Your Vaginal Discharge

 “Vaginal discharge can be normal or abnormal,” says Ob/Gyn Oluwatosin Goje, MD.
 “Not every vaginal discharge means something.”

-Ovulation: Vaginal discharge may sometimes change consistency and color during your menstrual cycle.
+Vaginal discharge may sometimes change consistency and color during your menstrual cycle.
 During ovulation, the body can produce a thicker, white, stretchy discharge.

 Tip: Keep an eye on your monthly discharge so you know what’s normal for you.

 Tip: Two vaginal ointments — metronidazole gel and clindamycin cream — can treat the infection.
 Oral forms of the drugs are also effective.
+If you have been treated more than three times in a year for BV, consider wearing condoms with sexual intercourse, Dr. Goje says.

-Desquamative inflammatory vaginitis (DIV): This shows up most often in post-menopausal women whose estrogen levels have dropped.
+This shows up most often in post-menopausal women whose estrogen levels have dropped.
 The vagina atrophies when the vaginal skin or wall thins out, becoming red and inflamed.
 A yellow to greenish-yellow discharge appears, and sex is sometimes painful.

 Tip: Treatment of DIV can be with clindamycin ointment or steroid ointment in the vagina, but needs a doctor’s prescription.
 Also, treatment with estrogen cream can relieve itching, burning and pain from vaginal atrophy, Dr. Goje says.

-Trichomoniasis: Seventy percent of those with this sexually transmitted infection don’t notice symptoms.
+Up to 70% of those with this sexually transmitted infection don’t notice symptoms.
 But for women who do, an odd-smelling, greenish-yellow discharge that is sometimes frothy is often one of them.
 Women can also have itching, burning, soreness and redness, along with painful urination.

 Tip: As with bacterial vaginosis, a single dose of metronidazole or tinidazole pill by mouth should cure this infection.
+Some women may need prolonged treatment for five to seven days.

 If you notice any of these types of discharge — or any that’s unusual for you — see your doctor or your gynecologist.